SaiyanGonzalez01/Minecraft-S-SP/README.md

 Minecraft 1.5.2 S-SP, or "Special Service Pack" is modification that will add new features to 1.5.2, and also make new updates to the game.

-# Singleplayer

-Simply press the 'Singleplayer' button on the main menu and you can create a regular vanilla minecraft and play it any time.

-## Importing and Exporting Worlds
-The worlds are stored in your browser's local storage, **you can export them as EPK files and import them again on all other Eaglercraft sites that also support singleplayer.** You can even copy an exported world to an entirely different computer, or send it to a friend, and import it and continue playing with all your progress saved.

 # Creating your own server

 There are ***multiple parts*** **to a server**, mainly consisting of a **regular 1.5.2 Bukkit server**, and a **modified version of Bungeecord** called **EaglercraftBungee**, which on top of the regular Bungeecord functionality, it translates WebSocket connections to raw TCP connections which Bukkit can understand.